Pushpitgill123/Analysis-Restaurant-reviews/README.md

-# project2
+# Analysis restaurant reviews by using python and machine learning.
-Analysis the restaurant reviews that is good or not good. here is very simple code that uses count vectorization,multinomial naive bayes and tkinter for gui.
+Analysis the restaurant reviews that is good or not good. here is very simple code that uses CountVectorizer,multinomial naive bayes and tkinter for gui.